 Most brands already use Google Analytics to assess website activity and customer interactions.
 But with the right call tracking data, marketers also get insights into the caller journey and analyze visitor activity in more detail.
 The visitor-level call tracking software can help businesses capture all the essential customer information and assess every important metric.

-Let’s examine the most important tracking metrics that marketers should pay close attention to.
+Let’s examine the most important business call tracking metrics that marketers should pay close attention to.

 Understanding which campaigns and marketing channels generate the most inbound calls is critical to making educated decisions and allocating the marketing budget effectively.

 With dynamic number insertion (DNI), brands can easily track and monitor customer interactions.
 Simply put, you can examine the path of every visitor who discovers your website and decides to dial up a call.
 In addition, it allows tracking customer journeys from the point of call origin, like an organic search result or a PPC ad, up to the conversion.

 Businesses can fine-tune their ad targeting by determining which geographic region generates the most high-intent and high-quality leads.
 In addition, it can help them adjust ad frequency, depending on areas where their target audience is the most active and the most leads are generated.

 It is generally believed that the longer the call, the greater the lead quality.
 But that’s not always the case.